idleberg/babel-preset-atomic/README.md

 <details>
 <summary> This package also needs `@babel/core` and/or `@babel/cli`. </summary>

+If using `npm`, the bundled babel is hoisted automatically.

-Either add the following to your `.npmrc` if using `pnpm` to hoist the prettier bundled with the config
+If using `pnpm`, either add the following to your `.npmrc` to hoist the prettier bundled with the config

 ```
 public-hoist-pattern[]=*